Daily inspirational insight and revelations to start your day and offer hope, comfort and assurance in God.

 “For everything there is a season, and a time for every matter under heaven” (Ecclesiastes 3:1).

 Our God operates in seasons and there are specific timings for events in our lives.
-Solomon advises in Ecclesiastes that there is a time and a season for everything.
+Solomon advised in Ecclesiastes that there is a time and a season for everything.
 As believers we have to be sensitive to God’s timing and to the different seasons.
 Farmers understand seasons and have to keep this in mind to understand when to plant, sow new seed and the time for harvesting.

 There are difficult seasons that we endure in the body of Christ and then difficult seasons give way to seasons of rest and peace.
 For his anger is but for a moment, and his favor is for a lifetime.
 “Weeping may endure for the night, but joy comes in the morning” (Psalm 30:5).